ARM-software/arm-trusted-firmware/docs/firmware-design.rst

    must be set to 1.
 This will add all pointer authentication system registers to the context that is saved when doing a world switch.

+   The Trusted Firmware itself has support for pointer authentication at runtime that can be enabled by setting both options ``ENABLE_PAUTH`` and ``CTX_INCLUDE_PAUTH_REGS`` to 1.
+This enables pointer authentication in BL1, BL2, BL31, and the TSP if it is used.

 Armv7-A
 ~~~~~~~